mattgodbolt/ce-cppcon-talk/Notes.md

 * Charting your code/compiler with Compiler Explorer
 * Code prospecting? (with Compiler Explorer?)
 * Demystifying your [compiler/code] with Compiler Explorer
-* A Boltf from beyond; Compiler Explorer
+* A Bolt from beyond; Compiler Explorer
 * Holy Lightning strikes (batman), it's CE
 * Don't fear the compiler.
 Explore it
 * Assembly spelunking your C++ with CE